MariuszFerdyn/AzureSecurityCenterOSRemediations/TotalSecurityViaAllPolicies/StepBySetp.md

 # This process will create a Policy Initiative with all the policies that do not need to provide any parameters.
-Microsoft cloud security benchmark covers only about 235 policies, in that way deploys almost 480+ Azure buildin compliance policies.
+Microsoft cloud security benchmark covers only about 235 policies, in that way deploys almost 480+ Azure build-in compliance policies.

 ## Log in to Azure and select subscription